 Citing and referencing

-Citing and referencing the material consulted for a piece of academic work not only enables others to verify facts and ideas in your work more easily, but also ensures you are acting in an ethical and honest manner.
+Citing and referencing material used in your assignment or thesis enables others to verify facts and ideas in your work more easily, and shows you're acting in an ethical and honest manner.

 Acknowledgement may be in the form of in text citations, footnotes, endnotes and/or a bibliography.

-Visit our Citing and Referencing Subject Guide for detailed information on each citation style and how to use it.
+Our Citing and Referencing guide has detailed information on each citation style and how to use it.

-This four-part tutorial explains the what, why and how.
+This four-part tutorial explains the what, why and how of citing and referencing.

-- Automatically creates citations, references and bibliographies for your assignments in your required style
+- Automatically create citations, references and bibliographies in your required style

-- Imports details of material that you have found, in the library catalogue and other databases and catalogues
+- Import sources from the library catalogue and other databases